 What is the prognosis of people with borderline personality disorder?

-As with any illness, an appropriate question about BPD is if it is curable.
-While improvement in any personality disorder is not synonymous with being cured, the symptoms of BPD do tend to diminish with time.
-How well or poorly people with BPD progress over time seems to be influenced by how severe the disorder is at the time that treatment starts, the state of the individual's current personal relationships, whether or not the sufferer has a history of being abused as a child, as well as whether or not the person receives appropriate treatment.
-Simultaneously suffering from depression, other emotional problems, or a low level of conscientiousness have been found to be associated with a greater likelihood of symptoms of BPD returning (relapse).
+Improvement in any personality disorder is not the same as being cured.
+And the symptoms of BPD do tend to diminish with time.
+But how well or poorly people with BPD progress over time seems to be influenced by how severe the disorder is at the time that treatment starts, the state of the individual's current personal relationships, whether or not the sufferer has a history of being abused as a child, as well as whether or not the person receives appropriate treatment.
+Simultaneously suffering from depression, other emotional problems, or a low level of conscientiousness have been found to be associated with a greater likelihood of the symptoms of BPD returning (relapsing).
 Conversely, having steady employment or school status once symptoms of BPD subside (remit) tends to protect BPD sufferers from experiencing a future relapse.

 Get tips on therapy and treatment.